Di2g10/attribution-mock-data-model/README.md

 | Main   | Maintainers             | No one          |
 | Dev    | Developers and maintainers | No one      |

-- Default branch should be Dev
+## PyCharm Setup
-- Create a new branch to start working in
+1. Create a new branch to start working in
+2. Install the pre-commit hook with `pre-commit install`.
+3. Install requirements with `poetry install`. (this will probably have run automatically)
+4. To add a new requirement, use `poetry add {package}`.
+5. Copy `config_example.py` to `config.py`, and adjust the project file path for your machine.
+   - avoid using the `config.py` file to store secrets.
+Instead, use the Credentials Manager package.
+6. The `clevertouch-internal-tools` package will be installed by default, currently version 0.0.1.
+To upgrade this run the following command `poetry add clevertouch-internal-tools==0.0.1 --source gitlab_v2` where 0.0.1 is replaced with the version you would like.
+Versions can be found here: [Gitlab Packages](https://gitlab.clever-touch.com/data-and-insights/shared-tools/clevertouch-internal-tools/-/packages)
-- Delete this section of the template.
+7. Delete this section of the template.

-## 1. CI/CD Setup
+## 1. CI/CD Setup - For reference
 This section describes how to setup the package initially for automated code checking and testing.
 As standard it runs all the tests in the `testing` folder and runs black/ruff and MyPy with MyPy being allowed to fail.